andrewn-net/ai-retrieval-bot/README.md

 ## Data Files

-In the project are two sample files in the folder `data` folder.
+In the project are two sample files in the `data` folder.
 Place any text files you like in this directory.

 You can now chat with the bot in Slack.
 Ask it questions and recieve AI-generated responses based on the documents.